zphrs/hermes/rfc/sky.md

 ## Address Reset Handling

-This works until you have a former friend who a user wants to remove from their friend list and furthermore prevent that friend from being able to track their online status.
+This works until a user has a former friend who they want to remove from their friend list and furthermore prevent that friend from being able to track their online status.
 When a friend is removed from a friend list, a user can reliably broadcast a total change of address to all of their friends.
-To prevent losing friends from a total address change, a user can repeatedly broadcast messages to their old friends who have not acknowledged their address change yet.
-This broadcasting only needs to be repeated at around the interval at which messages expire in the earth cache.
+The underworld handles the retry logic of the reliable broadcast.

 ## Architecture: Sky Node DHT Distribution